 Admittedly there is sometimes a problem with vandalism of transport stop / station shelters (etc;) but this is a problem for society to deal with.
 It should not be an excuse for good passenger facilities.

 Perhaps there could be a case for bringing back the stocks for the worst cases of wanton vandalism? - backed up with community service and education to try and instill into these criminals a sense of responsibility towards their fellow humans and public property.
-A thorough investigation their food consumption could also be of benefit - as certain food additives, colourings, etc., can negatively impact upon children's behaviour.
-Depending on their ability these thugs could also be made to contribute (financially) towards the cost of repairs, although how much would depend on their personal finances and the crimes they committed.
-There is also a need for society to face up to the fact that too often it de facto 'encourages' young criminals through lenient justice.
-Youngsters are very good at knowing their rights - but are they ever taught their duties?
+A thorough investigation of their food consumption could also be of benefit, as certain food additives, colourings, etc., can negatively impact upon people's behaviour.
+These thugs could also be made to contribute (financially) towards the cost of repairs, although how much would depend on their personal finances and the crimes they committed.
+There is also a need for society to face up to the fact that too often it de facto 'encourages' (young) criminals through lenient justice.
+Especially youngsters are very good at knowing their rights - but are they ever taught their duties?

-In Britain it is now illegal to smoke in street-based bus (& tram) top shelters - which for the purpose of the law has seen even open-sided bus shelters being defined as "enclosed public spaces", a definition which also applies to football stadia.
-The aim is to prevent non-smoking passengers from being forced to inhale other people's smoke.
-Both people caught breaking the rules and organisations which fail to enforce the rules can be prosecuted, and fined.
+In Britain it is now illegal to smoke in street-based bus (& tram) stop shelters.
+This law even applies to open-sided shelters, with them being categorised as "enclosed public spaces".
+The reason for this is to ensure that non-smoking passengers are not forced to inhale other people's smoke.
+Both people caught breaking this law and organisations which fail to enforce this law can be prosecuted, and fined.

-Smoking was already prohibited at many railway stations - platforms, waiting rooms etc., - as well as on (most) trains and buses, so extending the regulations to street-based bus stop shelters could be seen to be have been a logical next step - although people who smoke may have thought otherwise.
+Smoking was already prohibited at many railway stations - including platforms and waiting rooms - as well as on (most) trains and buses, so extending the regulations to street-based street-based stop shelters could be seen to be have been a logical next step - although people who smoke may think otherwise.

 Why Provide Shelters?